Updated on April 3, 2023

 Bed Bugs

-Bed bugs are flat and rounded.
+Bed bugs are vertically flat and rounded, while fleas are more oval and are flattened on the sides.
 Like fleas, they drink blood, but their bites are different.
-Unlike a flea, bed bugs aren’t very good at climbing under clothes or gripping the skin, so they’ll leave a trail of bite marks where your movements have dislodged them during the night.
+They aren’t very good at climbing under clothes or gripping the skin, so they’ll leave a trail of bite marks where your movements have dislodged them during the night.

-Bed bugs are also unable to jump, which is one of the most famous abilities of a flea.
-Due to their poor grip, bed bugs prefer to attack exposed skin and it’s pretty rare for them to attack the scalp (if you have hair there, that is).
+Bed bugs are also unable to jump, which is one of the easiest differences to spot.
+Due to their poor grip, these critters prefer to attack exposed skin and it’s pretty rare for them to attack the scalp (if you have hair there, that is).

 Lice

-Like bed bugs, lice prefer human hosts, but these little nasties actually live on the host.
+Like bed bugs, lice prefer human blood meals, but these little nasties actually live on the host.

 Mites